-- Offering guidance to other school leaders to enable them to effectively support staff experiencing the menopause. - Monitoring staff absence in line with the school's Staff Attendance Management Policy. - Attending training sessions and developing briefing sessions for staff. - Maintaining effective communication with school leaders and staff experiencing the menopause.
+- Offering guidance to other school leaders to enable them to effectively support staff experiencing the menopause. - Identifying issues with staff absence and responding in line with the school's Staff Attendance Management Policy. - Attending training sessions and developing briefing sessions for staff. - Maintaining effective communication with school leaders and staff experiencing the menopause.